Using children’s eye movements to diagnose, characterise and treat autism spectrum disorder

 University of Auckland

-What is the problem and who does it affect?
+What is ASD and who does it affect?

-ASD is often associated with cognitive, language and social deficits.
-If neglected, or unnoticed, these complications can become worse, precipitating further difficulties as children grow older.
+If children are struggling, but their challenges are overlooked, or unnoticed, these complications may become worse, precipitating further challenges as children grow older.

-Research has shown that early diagnosis and subsequent support for children with ASD and their families can greatly improve long-term outcomes.
-However, the condition is complex, and there are still so many unknowns as to when, and how, it manifests in children, as well as what kind of support is most beneficial.
+Research has shown that early diagnosis and subsequent support for children with ASD and their families can greatly improve their lives and long-term outcomes.
+However, ASD is complex, and there are still so many unknowns as to when, and how, it manifests in children, as well as what kind of support is most beneficial.

 What is this project hoping to achieve?

 Prof Steven Dakin is the Head of School of Optometry and Vision Science at the University of Auckland, and is a pre-eminent expert in tracking eye movements to assist in diagnosing and treating child health disorders.
-It has long been known that children with ASD are prone to avoiding looking at faces, and might be more likely to fixate on geometric shapes.
-Current technology is capable of accurately measuring where children are looking, by tracking their eye movements while they look at short animated movies.
+It has long been known that children living with ASD are prone to the avoidance of looking at faces, and might be more likely to focus on geometric shapes.
+Current technology is capable of accurately measuring where children are looking, by tracking their eye movements while they look at movies.

 Hidden behind the simple task of watching a movie, are complex demands placed on a child’s cognitive abilities.
 Understanding movies require that children keep track of many things: from visually tracking people and objects in dynamic complex scenes through to determining people’s intentions and likely behaviour from their facial expressions, where they are looking etc. Where children look in a scene can be revealing about what they do and what they do not understand and can provide a rich source of data about how the child interacts with natural and engaging environments.
 Prof Dakin and his team believe that this data can be revealing of limitations in specific cognitive processes.

-This study consists of three phases: Phase 1 will see data collected on typically developing children to establish what might be a ‘normal’ fixation pattern when watching movies; Phase 2 will capture the same data in children with already diagnosed ASD; the final phase will be a proof of principle intervention to attempt to modify the fixation patterns of 15 children with ASD.
+This study consists of three phases: Phase 1 will see data collected on typically developing children to establish what might be a ‘normal’ fixation pattern when watching movies; Phase 2 will capture the same data in children with already diagnosed ASD; the final phase will be a proof of principle intervention to highlight important social information for 15 children with ASD.

-There is great potential for this work to improve diagnosis as well as have widespread and considerable impact as a novel behavioural therapy, aimed at helping children with ASD make sense of the world.
+There is great potential for this work to improve understanding of autism as well as explore a novel behavioural therapy, aimed at helping children with ASD make sense of the world.